Support the Disaster Fund:

-Nobody can predict the exact location of the next typhoon, flood, earthquake or violent conflict.
+Nobody can predict the exact location of the next hurricane, earthquake, flood or violent conflict.
 But when they happen, the Red Cross must be ready to act as soon as we're needed.

 Thanks to the Disaster Fund, we can make sure we're ready to give people the help they need in an emergency – whether it's food, shelter, healthcare, or another form of support.

 Disaster: Typhoon Haima made landfall in Luzon on the 18th October with strong winds of up to 225kph.
 The humanitarian impact was substantial, partly due to other typhoons hitting the area.

 For: Helping 20,000 people affected with immediate and medium-term assistance through livelihoods activities and cash grants.